r-Techsupport/rTS_Wiki/docs/factoids/cleanboot.md

 ![cleanboot](/assets/factoids/cleanboot.gif)

-> ❗ WARNING: Ensure to hide ALL Microsoft services as depicted by the GIF, as disabling Microsoft services may prevent you from logging back into Windows or type a PIN or Password, effectively locking you out of the OS.
+> ❗ WARNING: Please ensure that "Hide all Microsoft services" is ticked on as seen in the GIF.
+Accidentally disabling microsoft services will prevent you from typing in your password or PIN during login, locking you out of your OS.